pesekt1/grpc-nodejs-demo/README.md

 # Using GRPC with NodeJS
-An Example showing how to use gRPC with NodeJS.
+An Example showing how to use gRPC-js with NodeJS.
 This is a simple unary RPC call.

 Client sends a Request Message to the Server.
 The Server processes the request and then sends a Response message back to the Client.